 However, we have some new options here.
 Let’s look closer at the Free shipping requires… option:

-Free shipping option will not be shown in the cart if the conditions you choose here are not meet.
-You can set minimum order amount (for example free shipping for order above £100.00).
+Free shipping option will not be shown in the cart if the conditions you choose here are not met.
+You can set a minimum order amount (for example free shipping for order above £100.00).
 You can also require a coupon for free shipping.

 How to generate such a coupon for marketing purposes?
-Just go to WooCommerce → Coupons → Add new and mark the Allow free shipping checkbox:
+Just go to Marketing → Coupons → Add new and mark the Allow free shipping checkbox:

 This is the simplest one of WooCommerce shipping methods.
 You just insert the price and that’s all.
 By default, when using local pickup store base taxes will apply regardless of customer address.